mitsuhiko/lucumr/2021/2/5/be-humble.rst

 presented online really starts to give my profession an awful reputation.
-Some of you might think that it's great you are all angel investors and serial entrepreneurs who work on dodgy immigration arrangements from different places in the world, who networks on the latest and greatest social apps, share their lifestyle in their podcast armed with that fancy latte and craft beer and who are making a brand out of themselves.
+Some of you might think that it's great you are all angel investors and serial entrepreneurs who work on dodgy immigration arrangements from different places in the world, who network on the latest and greatest social apps, share their lifestyle in their podcast armed with that fancy latte and craft beer and who are making a brand out of themselves.